![]() |

 Betty Garrett, "Aesop in Central Park" with Richard Dreyfuss

 and "Ladies of Hanover Towers" with Carroll O'Connor.
-An assortment

 of her recent national stage credits include: the female version of